for individual events; also see other resources and testimonials at page bottom

 He has guided individuals, couples, and leaders through the challenges that we all face in experiencing a better life despite what are felt as external setbacks or our own mental blocks.
 He brings to this work not just clinical expertise, but the kind of depth that only comes from a lifetime of practice and a life fully lived.

 Psychotherapy sessions are available online across New York State, and in person in Roslyn Heights, NY.
-A free 15-minute consultation is available for those curious about individual therapy.
+A free 15-minute consultation is available for those curious about individual or couples therapy.
 All inquiries are confidential.

 About David

-David B. Alexander is a licensed psychotherapist who has practiced Zen since 1970 — studying with teachers at the New York Zen Center in the '70s and '80s, and more recently as an active practitioner at Zen Mountain Monastery in Mt.
+David B. Alexander is a licensed psychotherapist who has practiced Zen since 1970 — studying with teachers at the New York Zen Center in the '70s and '80s, and more recently, active at Zen Mountain Monastery in Mt.
 Tremper, NY.
 He has been personally encouraged to offer public teachings by Enkyo Roshi (Pat O'Hara) of Village Zendo and Zen Master Wu Kwang (Richard Shrobe) of Chogye Zen Center.

 He is also a 40+ year practitioner and teacher of Tai Chi Chuan, and a licensed psychotherapist whose clinical work draws on principles of gestalt therapy, existential therapy, and Nonviolent Communication.